GIM (Gas-assisted injection molding) was adopted in production in the 1980s.

 1) SEALED INJECTION GAS:

-It is a method of injecting gas directly into the mold cavity to make the finished plastic product hollow.
+It injects gas directly into the mold cavity to make the finished plastic product hollow.

 There is no need to adopt a movable valve, and the air-assisted air nozzle is installed in the mold through simple mold processing.